kuri65536/preparse-xml-comment-to-pandoc/README.md

 TODO
 ---
-- use command line library.
 - setting files for customize behavior.
 - want: rename block-tag to member? it similar to msbuild output.
 - parse indent of `<remarks> <!-- some --> start` to ` start`
 - block for class or method
-- append footer markdown.

 Change-Log
 ---

 ### 1.3.0
+- new packaging.
 - split CHANGE.log from README.md
-- new packaging.
+- append footer markdown (by pandoc).
+- use command line library.

 ### 1.2.0
 - filter output of blocks by user specified tag or attribute.